boundlessgeo/suite/docs/usermanual/source/sysadmin/clustering/setup.rst

 To verify that the cluster is set up correctly, perform the following steps:

 #.
-If you enabled session sharing, log in to the first instance GeoServer, and then connect to the second and verify that you are logged in with the same credentials on both instances.
+If you enabled session sharing, log in to GeoServer through the load balancer, shut down the node that handled the login request, then make subsequent requests and verify that you are still logged in.

 #.
 On the first instance, view a layer (through the Layer Preview).

 #.
-On the second instance, make a change to the layer that will affect its visualization.
+On the second instance, make a change to the layer, such as one that will affect its visualization or metadata (Title or Abstract).
 Save this change.

 #.
 Verify that the change has propagated back to the first instance.

    .. note:: Perform this step quickly so as to ensure that it is the clustering extension that is working as expected, and not just as a result of cache expiration.

-Repeat these steps for each pair of GeoServers in the cluster.
+Repeat these steps for other instances until all nodes in the cluster have been tested against one other node.